Events Integration

 In the case that Froomle provides recommendations on your homepage, you should also communicate all so called integration events.

-While there may not seem to be that much of a difference between an overview page and the homepage, the overview page already shows a clear user intent to focus on a limited selection of products.
-Depending on the content that is displayed on your overview page, you will have to send Froomle the following events:
+While there may not seem to be that much of a difference between a category page and the homepage, the category page already shows a clear user intent to focus on a limited selection of products.
+Depending on the content that is displayed on your category page, you will have to send Froomle the following events:

-When the user visits the overview page, this is a Froomle detail_pageview with item_type group.
+When the user visits the category page, this is a Froomle detail_pageview with item_type group.
 The event should contain:

 Attribute Description Value